18F/handbook/_pages/welcome-to-18f/classes/travel-101.md

 ### Leadership

-The 18F Travel Team has three members:
+The 18F Travel Team has two members:

-* Victor Valdiviezo (TTS Operations)
 * Leah Gitter (TTS Operations)
 * Ethan Heppner (TTS Operations)

-Victor Valdiviezo and Leah Gitter are 18F's primary points of contact for travel-related questions during 18F Travel Office Hours.
-Ethan Heppener fills in for Victor and Leah when they are out of the office.
+Leah Gitter is 18F's primary points of contact for travel-related questions during 18F Travel Office Hours.
+Ethan Heppener fills in for Leah when they are out of the office.

 ### Communication